asimar007/Bcrypt-Security-Vulnerabilities/README.md

 # Bcrypt Security Vulnerabilities: Lessons from Okta's Incident

 This repository demonstrates the limitations of Bcrypt, a widely used password hashing library, and how these limitations can contribute to security vulnerabilities.
-Using the Okta breach as a case study, we explore critical lessons for developers in cryptography and secure coding practices.
+Using the Okta breach as a case study, we explore critical lessons for developers in cryptography and secure coding practices..

 ----------